The Pickwick Papers

-The Posthumous Papers of the Pickwick Club (also known as The Pickwick Papers) was the first novel serialised from March 1836 to November 1837 by English author Charles Dickens.
+The Posthumous Papers of the Pickwick Club (also known as The Pickwick Papers) was the first novel by English author Charles Dickens, first published in serial form from March 1836 to November 1837.
 Because of his success with Sketches by Boz published in 1836, Dickens was asked by the publisher Chapman & Hall to supply descriptions to explain a series of comic "cockney sporting plates" by illustrator Robert Seymour, and to connect them into a novel.
 The book became a publishing phenomenon, with bootleg copies, theatrical performances, Sam Weller joke books, and other merchandise.
-On its cultural impact, Nicholas Dames in The Atlantic writes, "'Literature' is not a big enough category for Pickwick.
+On its cultural impact, Nicholas Dames in The Atlantic writes, Literature' is not a big enough category for Pickwick.
 It defined its own, a new one that we have learned to call 'entertainment'."
 Published in 19 issues over 20 months, the success of The Pickwick Papers popularised serialised fiction and cliffhanger endings.

 Seymour's widow claimed that the idea for the novel was originally her husband's, but Dickens strenuously denied any specific input in his preface to the 1867 edition: "Mr Seymour never originated or suggested an incident, a phrase, or a word, to be found in the book."

 Background

-Dickens was working as a Parliamentary reporter and a roving journalist at the age of 24, and he had published a collection of sketches on London life as Sketches by Boz.
+Dickens was working as a parliamentary reporter and a roving journalist at the age of 24, and he had published a collection of sketches on London life as Sketches by Boz.
 Publisher Chapman & Hall was projecting a series of "cockney sporting plates" by illustrator Robert Seymour.
 There was to be a club, the members of which were to be sent on hunting and fishing expeditions into the country.
 Their guns were to go off by accident, and fishhooks were to get caught in their hats and trousers, and these and other misadventures were to be depicted in Seymour's comic plates.
 They asked Dickens to supply the description necessary to explain the plates and to connect them into a sort of picture novel that was fashionable at the time.
 He protested that he knew nothing of sport, but still accepted the commission.

 Only in a few instances did Dickens adjust his narrative to plates that had been prepared for him.
 Typically, he led the way with an instalment of his story, and the artist was compelled to illustrate what Dickens had already written.
 The story thus became the prime source of interest and the illustrations merely of secondary importance.
 Seymour provided the illustrations for the first two instalments before his suicide.
 Robert William Buss illustrated the third instalment, but Dickens did not like his work, so the remaining instalments were illustrated by Phiz (Hablot Knight Browne), who illustrated most of Dickens's subsequent novels.
 The instalments were first published in book form in 1837.